aiidateam/aiida-tutorials/docs/sections/writing_workflows/debugging.md

 ...
 ```

-Of course, to correct this problem you have to make sure that you declared the right data types for the inputs and outputs, and that your work chain are passing the right data nodes to the outputs.
+Of course, to correct this problem you have to make sure that you declared the right data types for the inputs and outputs, and that your work chain passes the right data nodes to the outputs.
 Declaring the data type of the output is another good-practice towards robust work chains.

 ## Wrong output label